Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Introduction

 \subsection{UQ challenges}

 The rough log-normal random fields that are typically used to capture the heterogeneity of subsurface materials produce computational challenges at the level of the solver and when analyzing model outputs (\cref{fig:layers-subsurface-flow-model}).
-For example, generalized polynomial chaos methods exhibit slow convergence due to the log-normality (\cite{ErnstEtAl:2012pc}).
+For example, gPC methods exhibit slow convergence due to the log-normality (\cite{ErnstEtAl:2012pc}).
 As noted in \cite{CliffeGilesScheichlTeckentrup:2011}, the correlation lengths involved in the geostatistical model are typically short with respect to the problem domain, hence stochastic Galerkin methods yield high dimensional QoIs, but still too large to guarantee a separation of scales, an obstacle to stochastic homogenization techniques.
-In addition, the complex physics also effects the acquisition and reliability of data.
+In addition, the complex physics also affects the acquisition and reliability of data.

 The data used to identify the salient features of the geostatistical model are typically sparse due to costs arising from a number of confounding factors.
 In this context, data may come from either empirical or experimental measurements collected by domain scientists at different scales of the problem.
-Then relevant data, for instance, the permeability field, needs to be assimilated and inferred from these measurements.
+Then, relevant data, for instance, the permeability field, needs to be assimilated and inferred from these measurements.
 For example, a geostatistical model for the conductivity might be based on empirical porosity and water retention measurements from a controlled laboratory experiment in combination with variogram fitting methods (\cite{Durner:1994hc}) or on hydraulic head measurements from \emph{in situ} field tests in combination with a Bayesian inverse problem (\cite{McLaughlinTownley:1996ip}).
 In both cases, the geostatistical model is determined from data whose availability is limited and whose reliability should be questioned.
 The combination of these factors influences our confidence in the form of the geostatistical model.